Blogging

 Some words you should, and should not, use in your next resume

 What makes your resume standout in a pile that could easily be several hundred thick?
-Competition for jobs increases as the economy continues at a sluggish pace, and “being qualified” for a position is not enough anymore to get you a phone interview.
+Competition for jobs increases as the economy continues at a sluggish pace, and “being qualified” for a position is not enough to get you a phone interview.

 You must get through the initial cut that will introduce 80% of the resume pile to the green recycle bin.
 Only those who make it past the first stage of cuts will be invited to participate in an interview with a prospective employer.
 Your resume must speak loud and clear for you, as no one else will at this early stage of the game.